Health Professions Education Center

 Computer-Assisted Instructional (CAI) Programs

 Interactive, electronic learning can help you stay up-to-date with information.
-The best computer-assisted instructional (CAIs) packages allow you to control the pace and the sequence of instruction.
+The best computer-assisted instructional (CAI's) programs allow you to control the pace and sequence of instruction.

 The HPEC features hundreds of health-related CAI programs and interactive multimedia discs.
-Our staff works closely with students to ensure their awareness of these resources, especially our materials on preparation for licensing or certification exams.
-For a complete list of available CAI's and to track your progress, download our CAI Score Booklet (PDF) CAI Score Booklet (PDF), which allows you to track your progress.
+Our staff works closely with students to ensure their awareness of these resources, especially those materials which aid students in preparing for licensing or certification exams.
+For a complete list of available CAI's and to track your progress, download our CAI Score Booklet (PDF).

 What CAI's can offer you:

 - Reduced learning time: Research shows that interactive technologies reduce learning time by an average of 50 percent.
 You can move through the program at your own pace, skipping areas you are familiar with, and concentrating on your weaknesses.

 - Increased retention: Because electronic learning requires your participation, you will retain information longer than you would with more passive learning techniques.

 - Accessibility: Unlike a teacher, a computer is available 24/7, so you can review study materials at your convenience.

 - Consistent, current content: Computer-assisted instructional equipment doesn't tire and always delivers content in a consistent, reliable manner.
 The software is updated regularly to ensure that all information is accurate and current.

-- Safety: Novices can practice assessment and other clinical skills without jeopardizing a patient.
+- Safety: Novices can practice assessment and other clinical skills without jeopardizing a patient's safety.

 - Privacy and patience: Good CAI software doesn't judge you, and allows you to learn in private.
 Although the system may lack a sense of humor, it will not lose patience.

 Understanding CAI formats: Commercial computer-assisted instructional software comes in three formats:

-- Interactive menu-driven tutorials - After you view the information on the screen you press a key or click a computer mouse to advance to the next screen.
+- Interactive, menu-driven tutorials: After you view information on the screen, you press a key or click a computer mouse to advance to the next screen.
 You may have to answer questions about the material presented.

-- Clinical simulations - With these systems you initiate and implement a sequence of assessments and decisions in a changing clinical simulation.
+- Clinical simulations: With these systems, you initiate and implement a sequence of assessments and decisions in a changing clinical simulation.
 The simulation may be linear (forcing you to take an optimal path as the patient-management problem advances) or branching (allowing for varied approaches to the problem).